16 Fathoms Deep: Production

 The film was shot on location in Tarpon Springs, Florida.
-It was to be shot in Ansco, a form of color stock.
+It was to be shot in Ansco Color, a form of color stock.
 It was intended to film only some footage in Florida and the rest in California but the footage would not match so it had to be shot entirely in Florida.

+Acting as co-producer (as well as playing comic relief on-screen), this was Arthur Lake's only foray behind the camera for a feature film.